frankcao-intern/intranet-staging/README.md

 ## Frank
 Currently working on:
-- Searchable "tags"
-- Permissions in search
+- Adding filters to search engine
-- Task managaer for retail team
+- Task manager for retail team

 Progress:
 - Tags are currently searchable!